 Let's dive into the best cell phone plans from seniors to find one that meets your needs.

 Why you can trust Tom's Guide Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Mint Mobile | 4GB | $15/month - All about the best value price (opens in new tab)

 Mint Mobile is a great way to go if you're simply after a cheap cell phone plan, wether you're a senior or not.
-Mint has no specific senior discount, but the carrier's 4GB plan will only cost you $15 a month.
+Mint has no specific senior discount, but the carrier's 4GB plan only costs $15 a month.
 (There are also 10GB, 15GB and unlimited data plans available, too.)
 The catch is that you only get that price for three months.
 After that, you have to renew for either three, six or 12 months.
-If you renew for the full year, you'll retain that bargain $12 price tag, but the three- and six-month packages cost more.
+If you renew for the full year, you'll retain that bargain $15 price tag, while the three- and six-month packages cost more.
 With this in mind, it's well worth committing to the full year with Mint if you can.
 And Mint now offers family plans where multiple lines get the same discounted price.
 Plus, a Black Friday promotion gives you three free months when you sign up for three months of service from Mint.

 Cons: Offer changes after three months